jiyo4476/receipt-processor-challenge/README.md

 go run .
 ```

-will start the server on port 8080 by default
+Will start the server on port 8080 by default

 ---